 Banksy recently opened the Walled Off Hotel near Bethlehem.
 Some only talk about a commercial gimmick, but do Palestinians think it’s good for the community?

 «Of course!
-It is for sure something positive for us.
-We see more tourists, we have more international visibility, more and more people are aware of our situation.
-Not to forget that local population has more works now.»
+It is for sure something positive for Palestine.
+More tourists, more international visibility, more people are aware of this situation.
+Not to forget that local population has now more occupation.»

 Jorit instead was arrested by the Israeli army while painting the portrait of Ahed Tamimi a Palestinian activist.
 Is it risky for artists to paint here?

-Israel ‘gifted’ you with 438km of wall, aren’t they too many?
+Israel ‘gifted’ Palestine with 438km wall, aren’t they too many?

 «Painting on the wall is slightly different from street work; it is a collective action with a precise meaning and sometimes some works last for a little time.
 I like the interaction with other graffiti and protest artworks, that’s exactly the purpose.
 I believe that every person has the right to travel.
 The news that I read about the possibility of building new walls, for example in the United States, makes me feel like when they started building this one.»